 In fact, this has given me an opportunity to cultivate a Bring Your Own (BYO) habit among my family members because they get takeaway food a lot more now and understand that BYOing helps businesses reduce packaging costs.
 I think it’s important to support local food and beverages businesses at this point.

 What are some lessons that you hope people can learn from the lockdown experience?

 I hope that during this lockdown, people can see how wasteful it is to get food to-go with disposable bags, boxes, and cutlery.

-Now that everyone’s eating at home every day and collecting trash in their own bins instead of various public bins, they may find themselves clearing their bins a lot more and realize that it’s really wasteful.
+Now that everyone’s eating at home every day and collecting trash in their own bins instead of various public bins, they may find themselves clearing their bins a lot more and realise that it’s really wasteful.

-I also hope that people realize we really don’t need that many things in life.
+I also hope that people realise we really don’t need that many things in life.
 During this period of lockdown, we literally only need two or three sets of clothes.
 There are so many items in our homes that are non-essential, things that we could seriously rethink whether we need to own in the first place.
 Could we have borrowed these items for a special occasion?

 All that said, though, there’s a lot more nuance to this.
 I’m not saying that this lifestyle should apply to everyone.
 I understand that there are a lot of people out there who are struggling to meet their basic needs, especially in the time of COVID-19.
-When I talk about how people might realize there are so many things they don’t actually need, it definitely applies beyond bread and butter issues, to more privileged groups of people who also consume more.
+When I talk about how people might realise there are so many things they don’t actually need, it definitely applies beyond bread and butter issues, to more privileged groups of people who also consume more.

 On another note, this pandemic could also be an opportunity for people to become more sensitive to the needs of others.
 There are huge inequalities in our society which have put some in more vulnerable positions than others during this period.